ZDPLI/GPAssistant/README.md

 uploaded images and documents, as well as recent web search results.
 The final answer is generated after the reasoning steps and includes a short disclaimer that the response should not replace professional medical advice.

+Click the **Advanced** section in the chat interface to adjust decoding options such as temperature, top-p, top-k and the system prompt.
+This mimics the controls offered in LM Studio for experimentation.

 Each dialogue is stored in a semantic memory using sentence-transformer embeddings and a FAISS index.
 When you ask a new question, the assistant